laurabenestan/db-RDA-and-db-MEM/README.md

 Here, we don't need to exclude variables because VIF was < 10.

 Then we look at the explained variance by the global db-RDA model.
-Adjusted R2 accounts for the number of variables.
+Adjusted R2 accounts for the number of variables and then is a measure of the unbiased amount of explained variation.
 ```{r}
 RsquareAdj(rda1)
 ```

-RsquareAdj(rda1) was equal 0.37 so that means this model explains 37% of the entire genomic variation.
+RsquareAdj(rda1) was equal 0.40 so that means this model explains 40% of the entire genomic variation.

 Test for the significancy/probability of the model by using a ANOVA (Analysis of variance) test on the db-RDA global model.
+Permutation tests are preferently used here as it does not required data normality distribution.
+Permutation tests or ramdomization test compute the distribution when the null hypothesis is true using a large number of times (nperm) and recomputing the statistic each time.
+The test compare the true value of the statistic to the reference null distribution.
 ```{r}
 anova(rda1, perm=999)
 ```